Brezovica ski resort

-Brezovica ski resort or Brezovica ski center (Qendra e Skijimit Brezovicë; Ски центар Брезовица), is a mountain resort and the largest center of winter tourism in Kosovo.
-Located on the slopes of the Šar Mountains, it is mainly a destination for skiing and snowboarding.
+Brezovica ski resort or Brezovica ski center (Qendra e Skijimit Brezovicë, Ски-центар Брезовица) is a mountain resort and the largest center of winter tourism in Kosovo.
+Located on the slopes of the Sharr Mountains, it is mainly a destination for skiing and snowboarding.
 In the summer, eco-tourism opportunities include hiking, mountain biking, golf, and other outdoor recreational activities.
 Hiking paths can lead the visitors to the nearby Livadh Lake.

 History

 Brezovica ski resort was established in 1954.
-The ski resort area is ideally situated on the north and northwest-facing slopes of the Šar Mountains National Park.
+The ski resort area is ideally situated on the north and northwest-facing slopes of the Sharr Mountains National Park.
 The first of five chairlifts to the resort was installed in 1979.
-The resort features 16 kilometers of ski slopes located on the north and northeast facing slopes of the Šar Mountains.
+The resort features 16 kilometers of ski slopes located on the north and northeast facing slopes of the Sharr Mountains.

 Although Brezovica served as an alternative site for downhill skiing events of the 1984 Sarajevo Winter Olympic Games and hosted a number of International Ski Federation events in the 1980s and 1990s, the resort has not received significant infrastructure investments for more than two decades.

 The legal status of Brezovica ski resort was disputed since the 1999 Kosovo War, as both the Government of Serbia and Government of Kosovo claim that they have property rights over it.
 This resulted in lack of investments for more than two decades.

 In November 2014, the government of Kosovo signed a 410 million euros contract with French consortium led by Compagnie des Alpes, to develop Brezovica ski resort over next two decades.
-However, in June 2016, the contract was cancelled as the French consortium couldn't provide bank guaranties for the investments.
+However, in June 2016, the contract was cancelled as the French consortium could not provide bank guaranties for the investments.

 As of 2018, most of the tourists are coming from Serbia, Kosovo and Macedonia.

 In 2021, a corruption scandal involving the resort emerged, whereby municipal officials received large bribes in exchange for turning a blind eye to the construction of hotels and villas within an officially protected zone of the resort.
 In April 2023, a trial of 11 defendants began.
 One was subsequently granted a plea agreement and declared a cooperating witness.